Tim Brent: Professional hockey

 In the 2004–05 season, he started his professional career with the Cincinnati Mighty Ducks but was recalled by Anaheim and played 18 games in the NHL that season.
 The next season, he played on the Portland Pirates, the Ducks' new minor league affiliate.
-He began his 2006–07 season with Portland, but was recalled to the Stanley Cup-winning Ducks and scored his first NHL goal February 20 against the Vancouver Canucks.
-Brent did receive a Stanley Cup Ring, but did not play enough games to be included on the Stanley Cup.
+He began his 2006–07 season with Portland, but was recalled to the Ducks and scored his first NHL goal February 20, 2007, against the Vancouver Canucks.
+The Ducks went on to win the Stanley Cup that year.
+He was on the Ducks roster when they won the Stanley Cup.
+Brent received a Stanley Cup ring, but did not play enough games to be included on the Stanley Cup engraving.

 On June 23, 2007, the Anaheim Ducks traded Brent to the Pittsburgh Penguins in exchange for centre Stephen Dixon.
 He played only one game with the Penguins, spending the rest of the season with the Wilkes-Barre/Scranton Penguins, their AHL affiliate reaching the Calder Cup final.
 On July 17, 2008, Brent was traded to the Chicago Blackhawks in exchange for Danny Richmond.
-Brent spent the most of the 2008–09 season with the Blackhawks' AHL affiliate Rockford IceHogs, but was recalled to Chicago, playing in two games.
+Brent spent most of the 2008–09 season with the Blackhawks' AHL affiliate Rockford IceHogs, but was recalled to Chicago, playing in two games.